chevah/geck/content/documentation.rst

 1. Go to Campaigns in Mailchimp.

-2. Select 'Replicate' besides 'NEW: SFTPPlus Release Announcement'.
+2. Select 'Replicate' besides 'NEW: ACME Release Announcement'.
    If it is a security bugfix, use the Security Advisories email list.

 3. Select the News Announcements email list.